 New ISTSS Prevention and Treatment Guidelines

-The ISTSS PTSD Prevention and Treatment Guidelines Methodology and Recommendations, and Position Papers on Complex PTSD are available to download from this webpage.
-These documents are key components of the updated Guidelines; the final component, the third edition of Effective Treatments for PTSD, to be published September 2, 2020, will focus on providing practitioners with more detailed guidance on the use of the recommendations and position papers to inform clinical practice.
+The final component, the third edition of Effective Treatments for PTSD, will be published September 2, 2020, and will focus on providing practitioners with more detailed guidance on the use of the recommendations and position papers to inform clinical practice.

 *The Methodology and Recommendations document was amended on March 19, 2019, as a result of recognition that a study of early treatment for children and adolescents was wrongly classified.
 This has resulted in the recommendation for early treatment on page 13 being changed to, "There is insufficient evidence to recommend Brief CBT-T, CBT-T or Stepped Preventative Care within the first three months of a traumatic event for the treatment of clinically relevant post-traumatic stress symptoms in children and adolescents."